helios1101/theKhabar/README.md

 Lets hope we finish it in time.
 WE ARE MAKING NEWS APP
 Problems with the app:
-1) The search function has stopped working (solved)
-2) Fields are not logged in when working with admin_login
+1) Non logged in picture not available at side nav in search querry
+2) Black thing to be removed
-3) UI not consistent
+3) above navbar could be improved, UI beautification
 4) Code quality to be improved massively
 5) Documentation to be added
+6) logging out during credits
+7) Delete articles for admin(ask)